marialma/marialma.github.io/README.md

 I am based in the San Francisco Bay Area, and am currently looking for work.

 ### Interests
-My interests are, broadly, in improving healthcare.
-I'm interested in impact evaluation, improving quality of care, and cost effectiveness.
-My more academic interests are in disease modeling, outbreak predictions, and combatting antimicrobial resistance.
-I'm also interested in setting foot in the health technology innovation space.
+My interests can be broadly described as fighting three of the four horsemen of the apocalypse - disease, war, and famine.
+I'm interested in impact evaluation, improving quality of care, and cost effectiveness, as well as using health technology to augment these goals.
+My more academic interests are in disease modeling, outbreak predictions, and combating antimicrobial resistance.

 ### Projects
 This page is intended as a space where I can showcase what I am learning about data visualizations among other things.